mirageglobe/butlerfox/README.md

 Guidelines:

-- (Goal) To create a simple automation tool that has extremely low learning curve by means of a simple interface with little need for memorising of commands, or learning new ones
+- [goal] To create a simple automation tool that has extremely low learning curve by means of a simple interface with little need for memorising of commands, or learning new ones
 - Simple to understand architecture with standard deployment
 - Support installations of popular basic frameworks and DBMS (Database Management Systems)
 - Enable best practice security lockdowns